How to clean a washing machine – Clean a washing machine

-How to clean a washing machine to banish mould, bad smells and residues
+How to clean a washing machine – banish mould, bad smells and residues

+Your clothes won't be clean if your washing machine isn't – so here's how to freshen things up

-Try our top tips on how to clean a washing machine.
-If your washing machine is looking a bit worse for wear and you’re convinced that your whites are not coming out quite so bright, bring it back to life with six little jobs designed to make washing day that little bit better…
+If your washing machine is looking a bit worse for wear and you’re convinced that your whites are not coming out quite so bright, try our top tips on how to clean a washing machine.

+You can bring back its cleaning power with six little jobs designed to make washing day that little bit better.

 Giving your washing machine an MOT will banish mould, bad smells and clothes-ruining residues – and potentially prevent it breaking down, too.